DS-100/sp20/calendar.md

 ## Office Hours

 <a name = 'loc'></a>
-**Note:** <span style="color:#C0392B">To address concerns about the coronavirus, we have shifted all of our in-person office hours to be online instead.
+**Note:** <span style="color:#C0392B">To address concerns about the coronavirus, we have shifted all of our in-person office hours to be online instead and have converted all lab slots to office hours as well.
 Please consult the following calendars below for the most up-to-date information.</span>

 GSI **online** office hours are in <span style="color:DodgerBlue">**blue**</span>.
 To access any online office hour, go to the link <http://oh.ds100.org>.

-<iframe src="https://calendar.google.com/calendar/embed?height=700&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;src=YmVya2VsZXkuZWR1X2t1MXZpYWFqZ2gxMTM3ZGY4bWU4ZDl0MnE0QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&amp;src=YmVya2VsZXkuZWR1Xzk1MnBocWl1bzBmZDRxdDcxNXBpODE5MWZjQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&amp;color=%23F09300&amp;color=%237986CB&amp;title=%20&amp;mode=WEEK" style="border-width:0" width="750" height="700" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://calendar.google.com/calendar/embed?height=1000&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;mode=WEEK&amp;src=YmVya2VsZXkuZWR1Xzk1MnBocWl1bzBmZDRxdDcxNXBpODE5MWZjQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&amp;color=%237986CB&amp;title=%20" style="border-width:0" width="750" height="1000" frameborder="0" scrolling="no"></iframe>
 <br>